-Born Free USA, the Humane Society of the United States and the Humane Society Legislative Fund commend U.S. Reps.
-Michael Fitzpatrick, R-Pa., and Earl Blumenauer, D-Ore., for introducing H.R.
-4306, the Captive Primate Safety Act, which amends the Lacey Act to prohibit interstate commerce in monkeys, apes and other nonhuman primates for the exotic pet trade.
+The Humane Society of the United States and Born Free USA applaud the U.S. Senate Environment and Public Works Committee for approving the Captive Primate Safety Act, and urge its passage in the Senate.
+The Captive Primate Safety Act, S. 1324, amends the Lacey Act to prohibit interstate commerce in monkeys, apes and other nonhuman primates for the exotic pet trade.

 Born Free USA and the ASPCA (The American Society for the Prevention of Cruelty to Animals®), two leaders in animal welfare and wildlife conservation, today commended New York State legislators for passing a bill to enact stricter regulations on exotic animal ownership and urged Gov. Andrew Cuomo to sign the legislation into law.

 Hawaii made great strides to protect bears when Gov. Neil Abercrombie signed SB 2232/HB 2296 into law last Friday.
 The bill was spearheaded by Born Free USA and introduced by state Sen. Clayton Hee (D- Kahuku, Laie, Kaaawa and Kaneohe) and Representatives Jessica Wooley, Chris Lee, Scott Nishimoto, Karl Rhoads and Gilbert Keith-Agaran.
 SB 2322/HB 2296 makes it illegal to purchase, sell, transport or deliver bear gallbladders or bile, or any product, item or substance containing, labeled or advertised as containing bear gallbladder or bile.